The Android Platform Security Model (2023): Implementation

 \subsection{Isolation and Containment}

 One of the most important parts of enforcing the security model is to enforce it at runtime against potentially malicious code already running on the device.
 The Linux kernel provides much of the foundation and structure upon which Android's security model is based.
-Process isolation provides the fundamental security primitive for sandboxing.
-With very few exceptions, the process boundary is where security decisions are made and enforced --- Android intentionally does not rely on in-process compartmentalization such as the Java security model.
-The security boundary of a process is comprised of the process boundary and its entry points and implements \hyperref[rule:5]{rule \circled{5} (apps as security principals)} and \hyperref[rule:2]{rule \circled{2} (open ecosystem)}: an app does not have to be vetted or pre-processed to run within the sandbox.
-Strengthening this boundary can be achieved by a number of means such as: \begin{itemize} \item Access control: adding permission checks, increasing the granularity of permission checks, or switching to safer defaults (e.g.\ default deny) to address the full range of threats [T.A1]-[T.A7] and [T.D1]-[T.D2]. \item Attack surface reduction: reducing the number of entry points, particularly [T.A1], [T.A2], and [T.A7], i.e.\ the principle of least privilege. \item Containment: isolating and de-privileging components, particularly ones that handle untrusted content as in [T.A3] and [T.D2]. \item Architectural decomposition: breaking privileged processes into less privileged components and applying attack surface reduction for [T.A2]-[T.A7] and [T.D2]. \item Separation of concerns: avoiding duplication of functionality. \end{itemize}
+Process isolation, and specifically of processes with different UIDs, provides the fundamental security primitive for sandboxing.
+With very few exceptions, the UID/process boundary is where security decisions are made and enforced --- Android intentionally does not rely on in-process compartmentalization such as the Java security model.
+The security boundary of a process is comprised of the process boundary and its entry points and implements \hyperref[rule:5]{rule \circled{5} (apps as security principals)} and \hyperref[rule:2]{rule \circled{2} (open ecosystem)}: an app does not have to be vetted or pre-processed to run within the sandbox, because it is contained within its own UID and associated process isolation.
+Strengthening this boundary can be achieved by a number of means such as: \begin{itemize} \item Access control: adding permission checks, increasing the granularity of permission checks, or switching to safer defaults (e.g.\ default deny) to address the full range of threats [T.A1]--[T.A7] and [T.D1]--[T.D2]. \item Attack surface reduction: reducing the number of entry points, particularly [T.A1], [T.A2], [T.A7], and [T.A8]. \item Containment: isolating and de-privileging components, particularly ones that handle untrusted content as in [T.A3] and [T.D2]. \item Architectural decomposition: breaking privileged processes into less privileged components and applying attack surface reduction for [T.A2]--[T.A8] and [T.D2], i.e.\ the principle of least privilege. \item Separation of concerns: avoiding duplication of functionality. \end{itemize}

 In this section we describe the various sandboxing and access control mechanisms used on Android on different layers and how they improve the overall security posture.
+Figure~\ref{fig:sandboxing-layers} summarizes the multiple layers of sandboxing above and below the Linux kernel.